 Contents

-ntroduction 3
+Introduction 3

-Booking procedure 3
+Booking procedure 4

+Covid-19 pandemic and the effect on the Nordic Centre 4

 Facilities, hours, and equipment 4

+Fudan user registration 5

+Online journals 5

-Social 4
+Social interactions 6

+On conducting surveys in China 6

-Chinese scholars 5
+Chinese scholars 7

-Finding accommodation 6
+Finding accommodation 8

-Chinese visa 6
+Chinese visa 8

-Arrival 7
+Arrival g

-Household registration 8
+Household registration 10

-Health issues 8
+Health issues 11

-Internet advice 9
+Internet advice 11

-Funding 9
+Funding 12

-Shanghai in brief (very brief)1 0
+Shanghai in brief (very brief) 12

-On the Nordic Centre 0
+On Nordic Centre 13

+Nordic Centre building

+Introduction

-The Nordic Centre building Introduction The Nordic Centre in Shanghai is a hub for academic collaborations with China within all kinds of research areas.
-One of our functions is to provide office spaces, seminar facilities, and various services for visiting scholars from our 26 Nordic member universities who are in China to conduct research or research-related activities, whether in the form of field work or exchanges with colleagues or other.
-Our facilities are located in the Nordic Centre building, pictured on page 2, on the main campus of Fudan University.
+Nordic Centre in Shanghai is a hub for academic collaborations with China within all kinds of research areas.
+One of our functions is to provide office spaces, seminar facilities, and various services for visiting scholars from our 24 Nordic member universities who are in China to conduct research or research-related activities, whether in the form of field work or exchanges with colleagues or other.
+Our facilities are located in Nordic Centre building, pictured above, on the main campus of Fudan University.
 A map to this building from the campus entrance can be found here.

-This handbook is intended for our visiting scholars who come here for varying durations, with practical information on staying in China, procedures at the Nordic Centre, what you can expect from the Nordic Centre in terms of facilities and assistance, and more.
-Please contact us if you have any questions about the information in this handbook or about being a visiting scholar at the Nordic Centre.
+This handbook is intended for our visiting scholars who come here for varying durations, with practical information on staying in China, procedures at Nordic Centre, what you can expect from Nordic Centre in terms of facilities and assistance, and more.
+Please contact us if you have any questions about the information in this handbook or about being a visiting scholar at Nordic Centre.

 Do note that many of the researchers who come here are not specialized in Chinese affairs, and some have never visited the country before.
-It is a misconception we sometimes come across that we are only a place for "China scholars."
-While we certainly receive scholars specialized in a number of China-specific topics, we are a platform for all kinds of scholars coming to work in China or collaborate with colleagues here, no matter what the subject matter of the research is.
-Booking procedure To book an office space as a visiting scholar at Nordic Centre, please write an email to programme manager Magnus Jorem, at magnus@nordiccentre.net specifying your institutional affiliation, research area, and the duration of your intended stay.
-If you have not been to the Nordic Centre before, we recommend reading this handbook before sending an email.
+It is a misconception we sometimes come across that we are a place "only for China scholars" or only for scholars on the Nordic region.
+While we certainly receive scholars specialized in a number of China-specific and Nordic-specific topics, we are a platform for all kinds of scholars coming to work in China or collaborate with colleagues here, no matter what the subject matter of the research is.

+Booking procedure

+To book an office space as a visiting scholar at Nordic Centre, please write an email to Programme Manager Veli-Matti Palomäki, at veli-matti.palomaki@nordiccentre.net specifying your institutional affiliation, research area, and the duration of your intended stay.
+If you have not been to Nordic Centre before, we recommend reading this handbook before sending an email.

 All kinds of researchers from Nordic Centre member institutions are eligible as visiting scholars.
 In exceptional cases, we also accept master's degree students writing their thesis, but only if there are several more spaces available.

 We have eight office spaces in total, and most of the time, not all of them are filled up.
 Durations vary from weeks to months, and there is no "standard" amount of time you need to spend here as a visiting scholar.

 The fee for this office space and the other services we provide is 100 euros a month, which we invoice at the end of your stay.
 If you come here under a scholarship it should cover this fee; if you come here on our research platform funding (see p.
-9) the fee will be waived.
+12) the fee will be waived.